-This competency-based noncredit course is the lab component of IT532: Introduction to Networks, which provides an introduction to the technical skills necessary for students who want to pursue careers as network technicians or other technical IT roles.
-Students learn these skills through interactive exposure to networking architectures, models, protocols, and hardware elements that connect users, devices, applications and data through the Internet and across modern computer networks.
-Students who complete this course will be able to build out network infrastructure and troubleshoot, configure, and manage common network devices.
+This competency-based, noncredit course is the lab component of IT532: Introduction to Networks, which provides an introduction to the technical skills necessary for students who want to pursue careers as network technicians or other technical IT roles.
+Students learn these skills through interactive exposure to networking architectures, models, protocols and hardware elements that connect users, devices, applications and data through the internet and across modern computer networks.
+Students who complete this course will be able to build out network infrastructure and troubleshoot, configure and manage common network devices.
 Students participate in hands-on, lab-based learning activities to become familiar with enterprise network components and communications systems.
-Preparation for the CompTIA Network+ certification exams (N10-009).
+The course will help prepare students for the CompTIA Network+ certification exams (N10-009).
 Industry-recognized certification examinations are administered by a third party.